sabre-io/sabre.io/source/http/install.md

 ------------------------

-If composer is not yet on your system, [follow the instructions on getcomposer.org][2] to do so.
+If composer is not yet on your system, [follow the instructions on getcomposer.org][2] to install it.

 From your project directory, the easiest is then to simply call:

     composer require sabre/http ~{{site.latest_versions.http}}

 This rule ensures that you install the latest http package in the 2.0 range of packages, but it does not install 2.1 or higher, which could result in a backwards compatibility break.